mdsa3d/Algorithms/README.md

 ![GitHub](https://img.shields.io/github/license/mdsa3d/Algorithms)
 # Algorithms
 This repository contains algorithms for python and julia programming language.
-Some syntax and operations for Python functions are translated to Julia.
+Python functions from various libraries are ported to julia syntax.
+In addition, there are some small algorithms in julia to perform specific operations.